Craig Shoemaker

-Craig Shoemaker (born November 15, 1964) has had a career in show business, spanning over four decades as a stand up comedian, actor, author, writer and producer.
+Craig Shoemaker (born November 15, 1964) is an American stand up comedian, actor, author, writer and producer.
 He was named Comedian of the Year at The American Comedy Awards on ABC and garnered two NATAS Emmy awards.
-His 90-minute stand-up special, Daditude, aired prime time on SHOWTIME Network and was on the front page on Netflix for several months.
+He is best known for his 90-minute stand-up special, Daditude.

 Life and career

-Craig grew up in the Philadelphia area and graduated from Springfield Township High School.[1]
-He attended Temple University, financing his college years by working as a bartender and MC for comedy shows.
+Craig was born in Mount Airy and grew up in the Philadelphia area, He graduated from Springfield Township High School.
+He attended Temple University, financing his college years by working as a bartender and being an emcee for comedy shows.
 He also attended California University of Pennsylvania.
 Shoemaker received a Bachelor of Arts degree with majors in Radio, television and film.